Shanghaied (SpongeBob SquarePants): Release

 "Shanghaied" originally aired on Nickelodeon in the United States as a television special titled "You Wish" on March 9, 2001.
 In the special, viewers who tuned in could vote by telephone or online for who gets the wish at the end of the episode.
 After SpongeBob received the most votes, the original episode proper had SpongeBob get the wish, and Patchy then featured what would have happened if viewers voted for either Squidward or Patrick.

 For every subsequent broadcast of the episode, SpongeBob is the official character selected to get the wish, while the segments featuring Patchy the Pirate are trimmed down to remove any reference to the original polling feature of the episode.
-The original broadcast version of the episode was released on the 14-disc DVD collection titled "The First 100 Episodes" on September 22, 2009, while the revised version was released on "SpongeBob SquarePants: The Complete Second Season" DVD collection on October 19, 2004; the latter release includes a commentary track for the episode from director Aaron Springer, animation director Frank Weiss, and writer C.H.
+The original broadcast version of the episode was released on the 14-disc DVD collection titled "The First 100 Episodes" on September 22, 2009, with the telephone number displayed for voting being censored, while the revised version was released on "SpongeBob SquarePants: The Complete Second Season" DVD collection on October 19, 2004; the latter release includes a commentary track for the episode from director Aaron Springer, animation director Frank Weiss, and writer C.H.
 Greenblatt.
 The revised version would also be featured in the UK edition of the "SpongeBob Squarepants: Ghoul Fools" DVD release on October 8, 2012, with dubbing in French, German, Italian, and Dutch.
+Another version without the Patchy segments was released on the "Sea Stories" DVD on November 5, 2002, as a bonus feature where viewers can play the episode with the ending of their choice.

 A five-minute edit of the episode was released on YouTube by the official SpongeBob SquarePants YouTube account.